Authentication in Teams

 - Authentication flow in bots describes how authentication works within a bot in your app in Teams.
 This shows a non-web based authentication flow used for bots on all versions of Teams (web, desktop app, and mobile apps)

 Authentication in Azure Active Directory

-Detailed implementation walkthroughs for authentication using Azure Active Directory (AAD):
+Detailed implementation walkthroughs for authentication using Azure Active Directory (Azure AD):

-- AAD authentication in tabs describes how to connect to Azure Active Directory from within a tab in your app in Teams.
+- Azure AD authentication in tabs describes how to connect to Azure Active Directory from within a tab in your app in Teams.

-- Silent authentication (AAD) describes how to implement single sign on (SSO) in your app using Azure Active Directory.
+- Silent authentication (Azure AD) describes how to implement single sign on (SSO) in your app using Azure Active Directory.
 Currently SSO only works for tabs.

 Sample code showing bot authentication in Node: